Revision Total Knee Replacement

 You will have stitches or staples running along your wound or a suture beneath your skin on the front of your knee.
 The stitches or staples will be removed several weeks after surgery.
 A suture beneath your skin will not require removal.

 Follow your doctor's instructions carefully to reduce your risk of developing complications, including blood clots and infection, during the first several weeks of your recovery.
-He or she may recommend that you continue taking the blood-thinning and antibiotic medications that you started in the hospital.
+They may recommend that you continue taking the blood-thinning and antibiotic medications that you started in the hospital.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.